 Henry (1662-1714) was a British Protestant minister.
 He wrote a six-volume commentary on the entire Bible.
 Henry intended that his work complement the work of another British Protestant commentator, Matthew Poole.
-However, some would argue that Henry’s commentary has left a greater mark on western Protestantism than Poole’s.
+However, some would argue that Henry’s commentary has left a greater mark on Western Protestantism than Poole’s.

 Henry’s six-volume commentary is available for free online.
 Pastors in the 21st century still consult this set, which is a testament to its legacy.
-Many Christians choose to start with the one-volume abridged version of Henry’s commentary (link goes to Amazon), which is also found for free online.
+Many Christians start with the one-volume abridged version of Henry’s commentary (link goes to Amazon), which is also found for free online.

-Also see: Is Matthew Henry a Good Commentary? to learn more.
+Also, see: Is Matthew Henry a Good Commentary? to learn more.

 Charles Spurgeon’s commentary on Psalms